Grey Gardens (estate): Beale ownership

 In 1972, the Suffolk County, New York Health Commission issued a notice of eviction, stating the Beales would be unable to live in the house until it was cleaned and basic utilities restored.
-The news of the order and of the squalor in which the two women lived received international attention because "Big" and "Little" Edie were the aunt and first cousin, respectively, of the late Jacqueline Kennedy, widow of former US President John Fitzgerald Kennedy, and widow of Aristotle Onassis.
+The news of the order and of the squalor in which the two women lived received international attention because "Big" and "Little" Edie were the aunt and first cousin, respectively, of Jacqueline Kennedy, the widow of former US President John Fitzgerald Kennedy, and wife of Aristotle Onassis.

 Jacqueline and her sister, Lee Radziwill, donated money to make the house habitable and return it to a standard which would allow for the rescission of the eviction order.

 That same year Radziwill asked brothers Albert and David Maysles to create a film, including interviews with the Edies, which would document the Bouvier family's visits to East Hampton during Lee's and Jacqueline's youth.
 The project was ultimately canceled and the Maysles turned their attention to the Beales, resulting in the 1975 documentary Grey Gardens.
 After the release of the film, Edith and Little Edie continued to reside in the house.
 Edith died in 1977 and Little Edie remained until she sold the property.

 The original 1972 footage featuring Radziwill visiting the Beales was released in 2017 as That Summer.